VictoriaMolgado/Bazel-and-K8s/Bazel+K8s_tutorial.md

 ### Step 3: using image in CRD
 If you read the code of our image, you've seen that's a very simple REST API, that returns a `Hello, world!` when receiving a POST request.

 Now let's create a service to run on top of our Kubernetes.
-For this branch, I'vre reorganized the code: all the `.yaml`s with CRDs are in the `k8s` folder.
+For this branch, I've reorganized the code: all the `.yaml`s with CRDs are in the `k8s` folder.
 With that, we'll need to reorganize the `BUILD` files.
 But first, let's add our new service.